jkeller52/astrobee/README.md

 # Installation Dependency Issues
 You may or may not encounter these, but I documented solutions as I encountered problems.
+If you were able to successfully compile the build, you can [skip ahead to the next section](https://github.com/jkeller52/astrobee/blob/master/README.md#simulation)

 ### Protobuf
 To fix this we must install some prerequisites: